-Read over the latest AV receiver reviews and you’d be led to believe that anything less than sixteen channels hardly counts as a proper home theater these days.
+So, let’s say you’ve dug through the previous wall of text and you’re still pretty set on buying an AV receiver.
+Read over the latest AVR reviews and you’d be led to believe that anything less than sixteen channels hardly counts as a proper home theater these days.
 Don’t feel beholden to this notion.
-Even if you want to build a full-blown object-based* Dolby Atmos/DTS:X sound system with speakers on every flat surface of your listening room, you might find that--depending on the depth of your room from back to front--you won’t really hear an appreciable difference between four and six overhead speakers.
+Even if you want to build a full-blown object-based* Dolby Atmos/DTS:X sound system with speakers on every flat surface of your listening room, you might find that — depending on the depth of your room from back to front — you won’t necessarily hear an appreciable difference between four and six overhead speakers.
 Indeed, if you have a room that’s not all that deep, you may also find that it isn’t really worth it to go with seven speakers at ear level versus five.

-Add up the first numeral and the last, and you know how many channels of amplification you need, since subwoofers have their own built-in amps.
-For 5.1.2, you need seven amplified channels--the same as you’d need for a 7.1 setup.
+At any rate, if you add up the first numeral and the last, and you know how many channels of amplification you need, since most subwoofers have their own built-in amps.
+For 5.1.2, you need seven amplified channels — the same as you’d need for a 7.1 setup.
 For 5.1.4 or 7.1.2, you need nine channels of amplification, and most AV receivers that are so-equipped can easily be configured for either setup.

 “But wait!”
 I hear you asking: “What about 7.2.6 channels?”
 Yes, you’ll often see receivers that use a 2 instead of a 1 in the second digit.
 This sometimes means that the receiver is capable of sending unique low-frequency signals to two independent subwoofers in your room, each of which can be EQ’d and delayed separately.
 But that’s not always the case.
 Sometimes it just means that the receiver has two subwoofer outputs that operate as if you took a single subwoofer output and stuck a y-splitter on it.
 That’s an important distinction that we’ll touch upon later, once we start to narrow down our choices.